ianhyzy/blog.ian.gay/README.md

 ianhyzy.me
 ==========
 ## Hosting Info
 This is my personal website, which should hopefully show off my talent to potential employers.
-I use GitHub's free Pages service for hosting and CloudFlare's free protection for SSL.
+I use GitHub's free Pages service for hosting which includes SSL.
 I purchased the domain with Google Domains.

 ## Tools Used
 * [Materialize.css](http://materializecss.com/): a responsive CSS framework based on Google's Material Design